International Travel House Ltd Directors Report.

-The Auditors, Messrs.
-Deloitte Haskins & Sells LLP, Chartered Accountants, were appointed with your approval at the Thirty Sixth AGM to hold such office till the conclusion of the Forty First AGM.
+The Statutory Auditors, Messrs.
+Deloitte Haskins & Sells LLP, Chartered Accountants (DHS), were appointed with your approval at the Thirty Sixth AGM to hold such office till the conclusion of the Forty First AGM.

 Your Board appointed Messrs.
-PB & Associates, Company Secretaries, to conduct the secretarial audit of the Company for the financial year ended 31st March, 2018.
-Their report is provided in the Annexure forming part of this Report, in terms of Section 204 of the Act.
+PB & Associates, Company Secretaries, to conduct the secretarial audit of the Company for the financial year ended 31st March, 2019.
+Their Report is provided in the Annexure forming part of this Report, in terms of Section 204 of the Act.

 RELATED PARTY TRANSACTIONS

 All contracts or arrangements entered into by the Company with its related parties during the financial year were in accordance with the provisions of the Act and the Listing Regulations 2015.
-All such contracts or arrangements have been approved by the Audit Committee.
-No material contracts or arrangements with related parties were entered into during the year under review.
-Accordingly, no transactions are being reported in Form No. AOC-2 in terms of Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014.
+All such contracts or arrangements were entered in the ordinary course of business and on arms length basis, and have been approved by the Audit Committee.

-Your Companys Policy on Related Party Transactions, as adopted by your Board, can be accessed on the Companys website at https://www.travelhouseindia.com/ policies / Related Party.pdf.
+Your Companys Policy on Related Party Transactions, as adopted by your Board, can be accessed on the Companys website at https://www.internationaltravelhouse.in/policy-on-related- party-transactions.aspx.

 DIRECTORS RESPONSIBILITY STATEMENT

 As required under Section 134 of the Act, your Directors confirm having: